Yoohoo-cf/turtle_graphics_practice/README.md

-# Turtle Dot Painting Generator
+# Create Hirst-Style Dot Paintings with Python Turtle

 This repository contains a Python script that utilizes the `turtle` graphics module to generate a colorful dot painting in the style of Damien Hirst's famous dot artworks.
 The script relies on a pre-defined list of colors and arranges these colors into a grid of dots, creating a visually appealing pattern.